 - (3) See section "Annual Incentive (Bonus)".
-All amounts earned are paid quarterly by the Company in cash, concurrently with the approval by the Board of the relevant quarterly financial statements. - (4) The Pension Value includes the current service cost for the year ended March 31, 2014, the impact of changes in the earnings during the year ended March 31, 2014 on the defined benefit obligation, as well as the past service cost resulting from modifications to the supplementary retirement pension plans for executives.
-See section "Defined Benefit Pension Plan" for additional information. - (5) Excluded from All Other Compensation are perquisites and other personal benefits, which, in the aggregate, do not exceed the lesser of \$50,000 and ten percent of the total annual salary of the NEO for the fiscal year. - (6) Mr. Dello Sbarba acted as President and Chief Operating Officer, Dairy Products Division (Canada) and by interim (Europe and Argentina) until March 31, 2012. - (7) Includes a fixed bonus of \$100,000 to compensate Mr. Dello Sbarba for his additional responsibilities in fiscal 2012 as interim President and Chief Operating Officer, Dairy Products Division (Europe and Argentina). - (8) The compensation awarded to Mr. Brockman was in US dollars.
-The translation rates used for this disclosure were 0.9747, 0.9967 and 1.016 which correspond to the closing exchange rate of the Bank of Canada for \$1 on March 29, 2011, March 29, 2012 and March 28, 2013 respectively. - (9) Mr. Spinelli was appointed President and Chief Operating Officer, Dairy Products Division (Canada), on April 1, 2012.
-Prior to such date, he was Senior Vice President & General Director, Dairy Products Divisions (Europe & Argentina).
+All amounts earned are paid quarterly by the Company in cash, concurrently with the approval by the Board of the relevant quarterly financial statements. - (4) The Pension Value includes the current service cost for the year ended March 31, 2015, the impact of changes in the earnings during the year ended March 31, 2015 on the defined benefit obligation.
+For the year ended March 31, 2014, it also included the past service cost resulting from modifications in fiscal 2014 to the supplementary retirement pension plans for executives.
+See section "Defined Benefit Pension Plan" for additional information. - (5) Excluded from All Other Compensation are perquisites and other personal benefits, which, in the aggregate, do not exceed the lesser of \$50,000 and ten percent of the total annual salary of the NEO for the fiscal year. - (6) The compensation awarded to Mr. Brockman was in US dollars.
+The translation rates used for this disclosure were 0.9967, 1.016 and 1.1032 which correspond to the closing exchange rate of the Bank of Canada for US\$1 on March 29, 2012, March 28, 2013 and March 27, 2014 respectively. - (7) Mr. Spinelli stepped down from his role on April 1, 2015 and received a termination amount in connection with his departure from the Company on April 1, 2015.
+See "Termination of Employment and Change of Control" for more information.